chapel-lang/chapel/doc/rst/platforms/macosx.rst

 .. note::

-   It is also possible for developers to use Homebrew to build and install a development version based on the master branch on GitHub::
+   It is also possible for developers to use Homebrew to build and install a development version based on the main branch on GitHub::

     brew install chapel --HEAD